informalsystems/quartz/docker/enclave-sgx/README.md

 # Quartz Enclave Build/Run Image for SGX

+> NOTE - As of v0.1 release, this dockerfile is out of date and does not work.

 This folder contains the basis for a multi-stage Docker image that:

 1. Builds the enclave